cmusatyalab/openface/docs/demo-1-web.md

 in your browser at `http://docker-ip:8000`.

 ### Manual Setup
-Install the requirements for the web demo with `./install-deps.sh` and `sudo pip install -r requirements.txt` from the `demos/web` directory.
+After following the OpenFace setup guide and successfully running the comparison demo, install the requirements for the web demo with `sudo pip install -r requirements.txt` from the `demos/web` directory.

 Start the HTTP and WebSocket servers on ports 8000 and 9000, respectively,